awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-dbinstance-processorfeature.md

-# Amazon RDS DBInstance ProcessorFeature<a name="aws-properties-rds-dbinstance-processorfeature"></a>
+# AWS::RDS::DBInstance ProcessorFeature<a name="aws-properties-rds-dbinstance-processorfeature"></a>

-<a name="aws-properties-rds-dbinstance-processorfeature-description"></a>The `ProcessorFeature` property type specifies the processor features of a DB instance class status\.
+The `ProcessorFeature` property type specifies the processor features of a DB instance class status\.

-<a name="aws-properties-rds-dbinstance-processorfeature-inheritance"></a> `ProcessorFeature` is a property of the [AWS::RDS::DBInstance](aws-properties-rds-database-instance.md) resource type\.

 ## Syntax<a name="aws-properties-rds-dbinstance-processorfeature-syntax"></a>